 Rather than stick around to collect his fee and “fearful of being lynched by angry farmers,” Hatfield decided to skip town.

 The rainmaker did eventually return to try and collect his $10,000 dollars, although the infuriated City Council sent him packing.

-When Hatfield decided to sue, one councilman cleverly propositioned that they would pay the rainmaker his money, but on the condition that he also accept responsibility for creating the floods and pay the city for the damage it caused.
-Charles Hatfield decided it would be best to cut his losses and left San Diego behind without his money.
+When Charles Hatfield decided to sue, one councilman cleverly propositioned that they would pay the rainmaker his money, but on the condition that he also accepted responsibility for creating the floods and pay the city for the damage it caused.
+Hatfield then decided it would be best to cut his losses and left San Diego behind without his money.

 Although Charles Hatfield’s rainmaking career ended with the Great Depression, which forced him to go back to selling sewing machines, his legend endured in the form of pop culture, books, and songs, and experts still debate his responsibility in the 1916 flood.

 Weathermen during Hatfield’s time observed that the rainmaker tended to see to those locations where rain was in the forecast.
 Hatfield also boasted that he had made it rain more than 500 times, which made most experts wary of his abilities.
 Charles Hatfield could very well have simply been a great fraud who was even better at forecasting the weather.

 After this look at Charles Hatfield, read about San Francisco’s worst natural disaster: the earthquake of 1906.
 Then, read about the man who thought he could harness the power of orgasms to control the weather.